 The Academic Half Day curriculum is carefully designed to deliver teaching on core topics and program objectives outlined by the Royal College.
 Diabetes bootcamp sessions run by physicians and allied health professionals allow residents to be exposed to various aspects of diabetes management (CGM, pump technology, and psychosocial aspects) with the first two months of training.

-Residents also attend subspecialty and QIPS half days, which are organized centrally to over non-medical expert CanMEDS roles.
+Residents also attend subspecialty and QIPS half days, which are organized centrally to cover non-medical expert CanMEDS roles.

 At the end of the program, our trainees should be able to: